Livsy90/iOS-Clean-Architecture-Agent-Skills/README.md

 ## Expected behavior

-When designing architecture, the skill should:
+The skill should:

-1. inspect the existing dependency graph;
+1. inspect the existing dependency graph and constraints;
-2. identify the user-facing operation and current constraints;
+2. identify the user-facing operation;
 3. propose the smallest useful composition;
-4. keep concrete dependencies concrete unless abstraction is justified;
+4. preserve correct dependency direction;
-5. explain every introduced protocol;
+5. keep concrete dependencies concrete unless abstraction is justified;
-6. identify unnecessary Use Cases, Repositories, Data Sources, or mappers;
+6. explain every introduced protocol or layer;
-7. define the composition root and important dependency lifetimes;
+7. identify unnecessary Use Cases, Repositories, Data Sources, mappers, or modules;
-8. preserve correct dependency direction;
+8. define the composition root and important dependency lifetimes;
 9. include a minimal Swift example when useful;
 10. discuss testing, migration cost, and trade-offs.